chootybeeks/odin-landing_page/README.md

 IMAGE ATTRIBUTIONS
--Image 1: Photo by Kari Shea on Unsplash
+Image 1: Photo by Kari Shea on Unsplash
--Image 2: Photo by Akindele Ibukun on Unsplash
+Image 2: Photo by Akindele Ibukun on Unsplash
--Image 3: Photo by Joshua Oyebanji on Unsplash
+Image 3: Photo by Joshua Oyebanji on Unsplash
--Image 4: Photo by mehrab zehedbeigi on Unspash
+Image 4: Photo by mehrab zehedbeigi on Unspash
--Image 5: Photo by Samuel Girven on Unsplash
+Image 5: Photo by Samuel Girven on Unsplash